 11.5.1.1.11 SMKSA

-An SMKSA is the result of a successful SMK Handshake by the initiator STA (described in 11.6.8 (PeerKey Handshake)).
+An SMKSA is the result of a successful SMK Handshake by the initiator STA (described in 11.6.8 (PeerKey Handshake) and 11.10 (AP PeerKey support)).
 It is derived from parameters provided by the STAs and AP.
 This security association is bidirectional between the initiator and the peer STA.
 In other words, both parties use the information in the security association for both sending and receiving.
-The SMKSA is created as a result of a successful SMK Handshake (see 11.6.8 (PeerKey Handshake)).
+The SMKSA is created as a result of a successful SMK Handshake (see 11.6.8 (PeerKey Handshake) or 11.10 (AP PeerKey support)).

 Instruct the editor to modify section 11.5.1.1.12 as indicated (CID 1098):